China Sourcing Agents

 • The test report must name the specific cell model.
 If the factory changes cell supplier, a new test is required.

 • IATA Dangerous Goods Regulations (DGR) require the UN 38.3 summary test report to be available for inspection at shipment.
-Confirm the factory provides this document with each shipment.
+Confirm the fast charging power bank factory provides this document with each shipment.

 For ocean freight, UN 38.3 is still required by most carriers under IMDG Code.
 Do not assume sea freight exempts you from this requirement.

 For export products, align with the EC Declaration of Conformity requirement: the labeled capacity should reflect actual output capacity (Wh), not cell nominal capacity in mAh.
-Some EU market retailers require a Wh rating on the label instead of mAh.
+For broader guidance on power electronics sourcing, including certification requirements, see our industry page.

 PD protocol compatibility.
 A bank supporting “USB-C PD 45W output” must implement the full USB PD 3.0 power negotiation stack.
 Devices that charge only at 5V from a USB-C port (not PD-compatible) will not trigger fast charging from a non-PD-capable bank.
-Test with the actual end-user device before finalizing the design.
+Test with the actual end-user device before finalizing the design with your power bank OEM manufacturer — the same negotiation logic applies if you also source a Qi2 wireless charger pad.

 21700 cell lead time volatility.
 21700 cells have tighter supply during EV battery demand peaks.
-Confirm cell availability for your production window at least 60 days in advance.
+Confirm cell availability for your production window at least 60 days in advance to ensure consistent inventory for your wholesale power bank business.

 Engineer-led sourcing No hidden margins 24-hour response